Observing with CHEOPS

 It is important to note that the vast majority of CHEOPS observations will be time-critical, and as a result non-trivial to schedule.
 Propsective obserers should be aware that the award of time on CHEOPS does not provide any guarantee that the observations will actually be scheduled and completed.

 Proposals for observing time in the Guest Observers' Programme can cover any type of science that can be shown to be both addressable by the performance capabilities of CHEOPS and to be compatible with the operational, observational and technical constraints of the mission.
-Observations of targets that are on the Reserved Target List (see below) that will be defined by the CHEOPS Science Team be excluded, unless the science case is subtantially different from that/those for which the target was proposed by the CHEOPS Science Team.
-PIs will be required to provide evidence that the Reserved Target List has been checked and that there are no conflicts.
+Observations of targets that are on the Reserved Target List (see below) that will be defined by the CHEOPS Science Team be excluded.
+PIs will be required to provide evidence to be submitted as part of their observing proposals that the Reserved Target List has been checked and that there are no conflicts.

 Support to the Guest Observer